gpadolina/TimeSeries-notes/TimeSeries/05 - TimeSeriesRegressionModels.md

 The interpretation of each of the coefficients associated with the dummy variables is that it is a measure of the effect of that category relative to the omitted category.
 The ```tslm( )``` function will automatically handle this situation if you specify the predictor ```season```.
+#### Intervention variables
+It if often necessary to model interventions that may have affected the variable to be forecast.

+When the effect lasts only for one period, we use a "spike" variable.
+This is a dummy variable that takes value one in the period of the intervention and zero elsewhere.
+A spike variable is equivalent to a dummy variable for handling an outlier.

+Other interventions have an immediate and permanent effect.
+If an intervention causes a level shift (the value of the series changes suddenly and permanently from the time of intervention), then we use a "step" variable.
+A step variable takes value zero before the intervention and one from the time of intervention onward.

+Another form of permanent effect is a change of slope.
+Here the intervention is handled using a piecewise linear trend; a trend that bends at the time of intervention and hence is nonliear.